zeropsio/recipe-umami/README.md

 Base of the recipe is ready for production, the difference comes down to:

 - Use highly available version of the PostgreSQL database (change `mode` from `NON_HA` to `HA` in recipe YAML, `db` service section)
-- Set up database backups in the 'db' service details.
+- Set up database backups in the `db` service details.

 <br/>
 <br/>